 At this point, you’ve built the application registration screen, you’re ready to let the developer register the application.
 When the developer registers the application, you’ll need to generate a client ID and optionally a secret.
 When generating these strings, there are some important things to consider in terms of security and aesthetics.

 client_id is a public identifier for apps.
 Even though it’s public, it’s best that it isn’t guessable by third parties, so many implementations use something like a 32-character hex string.
 If the client ID is guessable, it makes it slightly easier to craft phishing attacks against arbitrary applications.
 It must also be unique across all clients that the authorization server handles.

 Here are some examples of client IDs from services that support OAuth 2.0:

 If the developer is creating a “public” app (a mobile or single-page app), then you should not issue a

 client_secret to the app at all.
 This is the only way to ensure the developer won’t accidentally include it in their application.
 If it doesn’t exist, it can’t be leaked!

-Because of this, you should ask the developer what type of application they are creating when they start.
-You can present the following options to them, and only issue a secret for “web server” apps.
+Because of this, it’s usually a good idea to ask the developer what type of application they are creating when they start.
+You can present the following options to them, and only issue a secret for “web server” or “service” apps.

 - Web-server app

 client_secret is a secret known only to the application and the authorization server.
+It is essential the application’s own password.
 It must be sufficiently random to not be guessable, which means you should avoid using common UUID libraries which often take into account the timestamp or MAC address of the server generating it.
-A great way to generate a secure secret is to use a cryptographically-secure library to generate a 256-bit value and converting it to a hexadecimal representation.
+A great way to generate a secure secret is to use a cryptographically-secure library to generate a 256-bit value and then convert it to a hexadecimal representation.